ycexiao/scikit-package/doc/source/support/frequently-asked-questions.rst

 In Level 5, I see that another workflow is running once a PR is merged to ``main``.
 What is it?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The workflow ``.github/workflows/matrix-and-codecov-on-merge-to-main.yml`` is triggered.
 The goal is to ensure the latest code is tested not only on Linux but also across multiple operating systems and Python versions.
 This workflow runs tests on macOS (both Apple Silicon and Intel chips), Linux, and Windows and against three different Python versions, including the latest configured version.
-To modify the Python versions used in the workflows, refer to :ref:`github-actions-python-versions`.
+To modify the Python versions used in the workflows, refer to :ref:`faq-github-actions-python-versions`.

 .. note:: These workflow files call scripts located at https://github.com/scikit-package/release-scripts, which are centrally managed by the ``scikit-package`` development team.
 This centralized approach ensures that individual packages do not need to be updated separately when adding support for new Python versions or operating systems.